Australia Canada New Zealand UK USA

 Check-In Features

-One of the commonly used features that not-for-profit organisations benefit from is our discreet bluetooth button wearable, the V.bttn is designed for easy check-in and alerting through a wearable button.
-The V.bttn provides lone workers with the ability to send easy and discrete ways of checking in or help alerts within cellular coverage.
+One of the commonly used features that not-for-profit organisations benefit from is our discreet bluetooth button wearable.
+The Flic button is designed for easy check-in and alerting through a wearable button.
+The Flic button provides lone workers with the ability to send easy and discrete ways of checking in or help alerts within cellular coverage.

 In addition to this feature, a check-in note feature is a popular tool used by not-for-profit organisations visiting community houses.
 Simply check in with #hashtag notes to form a report of hazards faced in the community, e.g #dog.

-If you still have questions about how GetHomeSafe could benefit the safety of your team or if funding is an issue, get in touch with our friendly team to explore more options.
+If you still have questions about how GetHomeSafe could benefit the safety of your team travelling and working, contact one of our friendly sales team for a quick chat about your requirements.